July 2021

 That conversation behind us, Ethan took time to describe the trio of historic beacons that guarded these island passages: White Shoal, Skillagalee Island, and Waugoshance lighthouses lining the route to the Straits of Mackinaw, the 5-mile channel that connects Lake Michigan to Lake Huron.
 Technically, the two bodies of water are one lake.
 To my surprise, we only saw one boat all day and the fishermen on board unfortunately decided to crowd us in our secluded little honey hole.
 Ethan was a little put out by this, and with so many other options, we left fish to find fish and our privacy.

 At last count, I have fished over 75 different bodies of water for countless species, but site fishing for smallmouth in the crystal-clear shallow flats of Lake Michigan and Waugoshance Island is a first for me and ranks at the top in so many categories.
-Ounce for ounce, the smallmouth is the gamest fish that swims, and we caught over two dozen on the fly rod and spinning rod with the wind kicked up.
+Ounce for ounce, the smallmouth is the gamest fish that swims, and we caught over two dozen on the fly rod and spinning rod when the wind kicked up.
 The uninhabited shores provided an incredible habitat teaming with wildlife including an abundance of bald eagles.
 We also spotted many other species of fish to target including northern pike and the prehistoric muskie.
 I hooked a 30” northern on the spinning rod and a coffee tube and it summarily handed me my line back sans leader and lure.
 I will be better prepared the next time.

 For a lunch break, we found a nice sand beach to post up for a tasty picnic prepared by the kitchen a Boyne Mountain Resort.
 After lunch, Will and I prevailed upon Ethan to give us a casting lesson.
 Everyone needs a tune-up from time to time as we fall into bad habits, and the double haul can be elusive if you don’t practice.
 Ethan has a great teaching style and helped us both fine-tune our presentation, diagnosing the cause of those tailing loops when they occurred.